 - Click on the “Start” option and go to Control Panel > Printer > File > Server Properties.

-- Select “Driver” tab and click on the “driver(s)” you wish to remove.
+- Select the “Driver” tab and click on the “driver(s)” you wish to remove.

 - Next, click on the Remove > Yes > Close option to remove the printer.